 It is true that former president George H.W.
 Bush was in Dallas on Nov.
 22, 1963.
 It is true that Bush became director of the CIA in 1976.
-And it is true that, as vice president in the 1980s, Bush was up to his eyebrows in the nexus of criminal activities known as the Iran-contra scandal.
+But, rest assured, G H.W.
+Bush did not supervise gunmen in Dealey Plaza.

 For more on the many problems with the “Bush did it” theory, see Jim DiEugenio’s review of Russ Bakers’ Family of Secrets.